-Expats doing business in Kuwait will find themselves in a tiny Gulf state that is one of the richest countries in the world, thanks to its oil reserves.
+Expats doing business in Kuwait will find themselves in a tiny Gulf state that is also one of the richest countries in the world, thanks to its oil reserves.
 Kuwait has a very open economy and a well-educated workforce made up predominantly of foreign workers.

 The centre of business is the capital, Kuwait City, with large industrial areas located in Shuwaikh, Sabhan and Shuaiba.
 Home to around 10 percent of the world’s oil reserves, business in Kuwait is largely centred on the oil industry.
 Other major sectors include construction, finance and water desalination.
-The country is also a major exporter of plant fertilizers but, aside from fishing, there is virtually no agricultural industry.
+The country is also a major exporter of plant fertilisers but, aside from fishing, there is virtually no agricultural industry.

 The workweek in Kuwait is Sunday to Thursday, with the weekend falling on Friday and Saturday.
 Business hours are usually between 8.30am and 6pm, with an extended lunch break.
 Business hours are reduced during the holy month of Ramadan, so expats should not expect to conduct important business during this time.
 Fridays are considered a day of rest and business meetings should not be arranged on Fridays.